Lux-AI-Challenge/Lux-Design-S1/kits/README.md

 ### <u>GameMap</u>

-The map is organized such that the top left corner of the map is at `(0, 0)` and the bottom right is at `(width, height)`.
+The map is organized such that the top left corner of the map is at `(0, 0)` and the bottom right is at `(width - 1, height - 1)`.
 The map is always square.

 Properties: